Pirates of the Mississippi: History

 Bill McCorvey, founder of Pirates of the Mississippi, had moved from Montgomery, Alabama, to Nashville, Tennessee, in the 1980s with the intent of pursuing a career in country music.
 When he was initially unable to do so, he supported himself financially by working various jobs.
 These included building houses and filling envelopes in a warehouse.
 While doing so he befriended Rich Alves and the two began writing songs together.
 Their original intent was to provide "up-tempo" material for Conway Twitty to record, but most of this material was not selected by him.
 Because of this, McCorvey and Alves decided to recruit other musicians to form a band and play the songs themselves.
-McCorvey and Alves assumed the roles of lead vocalist and lead guitarist respectively, with the original lineup consisting of steel guitar and Dobro player Pat Severs, bass guitarist Dean Townson, and drummer Jimmy Lowe.
+McCorvey served as lead vocalist, with Alves on lead guitar and backing vocals.
+Completing the original lineup were steel guitar and Dobro player Pat Severs, bass guitarist and backing vocalist Dean Townson, and drummer Jimmy Lowe.
+The five members began performing together in 1987.
 Severs had played in Eddie Rabbitt's band before becoming a session musician, Lowe was a computer programmer, and Townson worked at an aviation factory.
-The five of them began rehearsing in Lowe's basement at night, and decided to pursue a full-time career as a band after noting that neighbors would come over and listen to their music.
+The five of them began rehearsing in Lowe's basement at night and decided to pursue a full-time career as a band after noting that neighbors would come over and listen to their music.
 They began performing at various events across the Southeastern United States.
 The band originally took the name The Cloggers after they were entertained by a group of dancers wearing clogs at a gig in Smyrna, Georgia.

 The Cloggers were discovered in the late 1980s by an artists and repertoire (A&R) agent for Universal Records, then a new record label owned by record producer Jimmy Bowen.
 Executives at the label disliked the band's name and suggested that they change it.
 They chose the name Pirates of the Mississippi after a song they had written about Lowe, whom they thought resembled a pirate.
 The band's debut album was finished by 1988, but its release was delayed until 1990 due to Universal being bought out by Capitol Records' Nashville division.
 In the meantime, Alves co-wrote the singles "Time In" by The Oak Ridge Boys and "Southern Star" by Alabama, the latter of which went to number one on the Billboard Hot Country Songs charts in early 1990.
 He and McCorvey also co-wrote "Karma Road" for the group Trader-Price (who were also signed to Capitol by way of the Universal merger) on their 1990 debut album.